Susanta-Analyst/Excel-Project/README.md

 Based on this "Worksheet" two new Worksheets have been created which are Pivot Table and Bike Sales Dashboard

-This Bike Sales Dashboard contains visualisations based on Bike purchases with respect to Average Income of Purchasers and Non purchasers Gender wise, Customer Age Brackets and Customers Commute.
+The Bike Sales Dashboard contains visualisations based on Bike purchases with respect to Average Income of Purchasers and Non purchasers Gender wise, Customer Age Brackets and Customers Commute.